weavedb/weavedb/docs/docs/sdk/relayers.md

 #### Mint-Grant-Burn PKP

-Now, you need to manually call the `mintGrantAndBurnNext` function at [the PKPNFT contract](https://mumbai.polygonscan.com/token/0x86062b7a01b8b2e22619dbe0c15cbe3f7ebd0e92) on Mumbai Polygon testnet.
+Now, you need to manually call the `mintGrantAndBurnNext` function at [the PKPNFT contract](https://lit-protocol.calderaexplorer.xyz/address/0x8F75a53F65e31DD0D2e40d0827becAaE2299D111) on Chronicle Lit testnet.

-This function mints a PKP and assigns it to an ipfsCid then burn it in a single transaction, which is [the only way to verify the PKP signatures come from only single Lit Action](https://developer.litprotocol.com/coreconcepts/litactionsandpkps/intro/#how-can-i-know-that-a-given-pkp-wasnt-used-to-sign-a-bunch-of-stuff-before-it-was-granted-approval-to-use-a-lit-action-what-is-mintgrantburn).
+This function mints a PKP and assigns it to an ipfsCid then burn it in a single transaction, which is [the only way to verify the PKP signatures come from only single Lit Action](https://developer.litprotocol.com/pkp/pkpsAndActions#using-mintgrantburn).
 If PKPNFT is burnt after being assigned to an ipfsCid, no one else but the code at the ipfsCid can sign with the PKP.

 ```js
 const bs58 = require("bs58")